acasaccia/mgd-cpp-watercalc/trunk/Readme.txt

 											adjacency mode chosen
 * bool stable;		flag initialized to false, becomes true when the capacity value of Vertex is the final one
+* bool isSink;		I modeled the outside of the container as a special node, with 0 capacity and	0 height.
+					All border vertexes in the container are connected to it.
+					I will refer to it as the "sink".
+This flag is used to avoid treating the sink as a normal cell when finding the border of a cluster later in the algorithm.

 Having typedef-ed uint as unsigned int, I can treat at most UINT_MAX high cells.